 See Related: Forest Owlet

-This parrot is one of the only endangered species in the world whose main problems stem from religion.
-The wax palm is singled out for felling in the region due to devout Catholics harvesting the fronds for use in Palm Sunday celebrations.
+This parrot is one of the only endangered animals in the world whose main problems stem from religion.
+The wax palm leaves and trees are singled out for felling in the region due to devout Catholics harvesting the fronds for use in Palm Sunday processions and celebrations.

 The parrot has also been hunted for food, especially in Ecuador, adding further to the pressures that human activities thrust upon the species.
 Logging threatens wax palms as well, and cattle graze on young wax palms, making recovery even more difficult.

-Also reintroduction of the parrots to various areas, and creation of ecological corridors by a league of conservation organizations – including the American Bird Conservancy, ProAves, and the Loro Parque Fundacion – has enabled this inspiring rebound.
+Also reintroduction of the parrots to various areas, and the creation of ecological corridors by a league of conservation organizations – including the American Bird Conservancy, ProAves, and the Loro Parque Fundacion – has enabled this inspiring rebound.

-Educational efforts directed towards limiting the use of wax palm fronds in Palm Sunday parades have also borne fruit, and efforts are ongoing.
+Environmental education efforts directed towards limiting the use of wax palm fronds in Palm Sunday parades have also borne fruit, and efforts are ongoing.

-Do you know of or are you a part of an organization that works to conserve the Yellow-Eared Parrot, then please contact us to have it featured on Our Endangered World.
+Do you know of or are you a part of an organization that works to conserve the Yellow-eared Parrot, then please contact us to have it featured on Our Endangered World.